kadhiresan/kadhiresan.github.io/about.md

 permalink: /about/
 ---

-Hi, I am a Software Engineer(Backend Developer) in Mantra Labs and I have worked in various technologies like HTML, CSS, JS, jQuery, PHP, CakePHP, Laravel and used tools like Photoshop, Dreamweaver and Sublime text.
+Hi, I am a Software Engineer @ Mantra Labs and I have worked in various technologies like HTML, CSS, JS, jQuery, PHP and NodeJs and used tools like Photoshop, Dreamweaver and Sublime text.

 ### Contact me